FAQ PDF Print E-mail

 1. What kind of fuels can I use?

-The system is designed to handle all vegetable based oils, hydrogenated and non-hydrogenated, B100 (100%bio), diesel, and kerosene.
+The system is designed to handle all vegetable based oils, hydrogenated and non-hydrogenated, B100 (100% biodiesel), diesel, and kerosene.
 All seals are Viton and the hoses are made with a proprietary bio compatible composite.

 2. Is the tank heated?